mcclowes/cv/README.md

 <p class="full-width">
     <a href="mailto:contact@mcclowes.com">contact@mcclowes.com</a> · <a href="https://bit.ly/mcclowes">mcclowes.com</a>
 </p>
  <p class="full-width">I am a Product Manager with a diverse software engineering and design background.
-I use my background to get the best out of my developement peers, and the best for my developer users.
-Intuition lead, data backed.
+I use my background to get the best out of my development peers, and the best for my developer users.
+Intuition led, data backed.
 I've been delivering websites and apps for 10+ years.
 DoY's Young Entrepreneur Award winner as a founder.</p>

 <p class="full-width"><i>References available upon request.
 You can see what people have said about me <a href="https://github.com/mcclowes/mcclowes/blob/master/recommendations.md">here</a>.</i></p>